TotallyInformation/TotallyInformation.github.io/_nr-qa/permissions.md

 See also the [official documentation](https://nodered.org/docs/platforms/windows).

+### Dependencies

+Many Node.JS modules including some nodes for Node-RED require a compile stage.
+While most Linux platforms will have the tools to do this already installed, typically Windows does not.
+The easiest way to fix this is to install the build tools with `npm install windows-build-tools -g`.
+Again, you don't have to do that from an admin console unless you want them available to all users on the PC.
+Even that may not always be enough so check out [this article](https://www.gatsbyjs.org/docs/gatsby-on-windows/#if-npm-install-still-fails) for more details if you still have build issues.

 ### Installation of Node-RED

 For modern versions of Windows, you should generally <b><u>not</u></b> use admin privileges to install Node-RED even when installing globally unless you really need to install it for **all** users.
 However, when you don't, you do not actually get a global installation in the same way as Linux.
 Instead it is installed to `%APPDATA%\npm` (or `$env:APPDATA\npm` for PowerShell users) for the installing user.
 This is more secure, you can give permissions to other users if you need to.